Christianity in Iraq: Current situation

 After the invasion of Iraq by the U.S. and its allies in 2003, Christians were targeted by Islamist extremists.
 Many of them fled from Baghdad and other areas to the Kurdistan region.
 Christians who were too poor or unwilling to leave their ancient homeland fled mainly to Erbil's Christian suburb of Ankawa.
 Around 10,000 Iraqi Christians live in the United Kingdom, led by Archbishop Athanasios Dawood, who has called on the government to accept more refugees.
 Apart from emigration, the Christian share of the population is also declining due to lower birth rates and higher death rates compared to that of the Muslim population.
 The war has caused the majority of Christians to leave Iraq.

 Today, an estimated 150,000 to 400,000 Christians remain in Iraq, down from 1.1 million in 2003.
 Though the war has ended, fear and tensions persist.
 Many Christians have returned to their historic homeland, while few families have returned to Mosul.
 In an interview with Aid to the Church in Need, in 2014, ten years after the invasion of Mosul by ISIS, Chaldean Archbishop Bashar Warda, of Erbil, said that of the 13,200 families that had fled Mosul and Nineveh to Iraqi Kurdistan, around 9000 had returned, but that the Christian community still required international aid to avoid a new exodus.

 As per the constitution, Christians are one of the recognized religious groups in Iraq.
 The constitution recognizes Aramaic as an official language in the Christian region.
 The Council of Christian Church Leaders is the official body for Christians.
 Christians participate in the political life of Iraq, although their political influence is limited due to their reduced population.
 According to Article 3 in the Constitution, all Iraqi communities and sects must be represented in the cabinet.
 Christians have five reserved seats in the Parliament from the constituencies of Baghdad, Basra, Mosul, Kirkuk and Duhok.
-There are several Christian political parties and organizations in Iraq, such as the Chaldean Democratic Party, Assyrian Democratic Movement, Chaldean National Congress, Bet-Nahrain Democratic Party, and Babylon Movement.
+There are several Christian political parties and organizations in Iraq, such as the Chaldean Democratic Union Party, Assyrian Democratic Movement, Chaldean National Congress, Bet-Nahrain Democratic Party, and Babylon Movement.
 Some of these parties have seats in the parliament, while others were unable to win a seat.
 Christian militias that formed in Iraq are either affiliated with political parties, the PMF or the Kurdish government.
 Many still operate and protect Christian areas in Iraq, either within the Kurdish Peshmerga or the PMF.